 Provide leadership that advances a culture of philanthropy across the organization.
 Provide strategic consultation to the Board of Directors and executive leadership to promote fundraising efforts and corporate sponsorships.
 Advance a workplace giving campaign.
 Create opportunities for program staff to intersect with donors.
 Promote fundraising/marketing efforts.

 Ensure the vitality of organization’s annual giving initiatives.
 Promote fundraising efforts through social media.
 Work with the Vice President of Development and program leadership to cultivate and solicit major gifts.
 Design and implement capital and other fundraising campaigns.
 Implement and evaluate planned giving program.
 Jointly plan strategic special events to introduce and cultivate diverse donors.

 Education: Minimum BA / BS in Non-Profit Management, Marketing, Communications, Business, or Public Administration or related degree.
 Training at Benevon / Raising More Money 101 level or higher preferred.
 Certified Fund Raising Executive (CFRE) preferred.

-Experience: Minimum of 5 years experience in oversight and development of fundraising activities and/or non-profit management.
+Experience: Minimum of 5 years as senior level fundraiser and/or non-profit management.
 Experience with health-related organizations or human services organizations preferred.